NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Thanks to Klaus Darilion who came up with the idea for the `serial` property during the hackathon at the IETF-109.
-Thanks also to Shane Kerr, Petr Špaček, Brian Dickson for further brainstorming and discussions surrounding the `serial` property and how it can be best part of catalog zones.
+Thanks also to Shane Kerr, Petr Špaček, Brian Dickson for further brainstorming and discussing the `serial` property and how it would work best with catalog zones.

 <reference anchor="FIPS.180-4.2015" target="http://csrc.nist.gov/publications/fips/fips180-4/fips-180-4.pdf">
   <front>